 I had a really hard time deciding what I was going to order at Social 52, and usually that’s because there are several dishes that I’d really like to try.
 This was just the opposite, as there was nothing on the menu that I really was dying to eat.
-It’s a pretty limited menu, with no obvious shining stars.
+It’s a pretty limited menu, with no obvious I-need-that-immediately dishes.

-You may be asking yourself, why on earth would you order a meal with grits if I don’t really like grits, right?
-As I mentioned earlier, there was literally nothing else on the menu that I would pay money for.
-I refuse to go to a brunch location and order eggs, which I can make myself for a dollar or two, unless there is something extra jazzy about them, or in a Benedict because I don’t make those myself.
+Do I wish I ordered something else?
+Hmmm.
+That's tough.
+Typically, I refuse to go to a brunch location and order eggs, which I can make myself for a dollar or two, unless there is something extra jazzy about them, or in a Benedict because I don’t make those myself, so there wasn't much else on the menu I wanted to explore.
 For example, when I went to Kitchen 64, they used eggs as a base, and loaded them up with many ingredients that I would not normally have in my possession.
 I also expected that the meat in the brisket bowl would compensate for how bland grits usually are.
 It did not, because the meat was also bland.